Please click the button to the right for each rule in music category.

 One piece is to be sung from a contemporary (post WWII) German-speaking musical artist or group, which may include rap (must be school appropriate.)
 Lyrics must be predominately sung in the German language, and be memorized.
 Contestants may sing a cappella or with pre-recorded accompaniment, or with one or more group members playing instruments live (acoustic or electric).
 However, no playback devices, microphones, speakers, or instruments will be provided at the contest site; contestants are responsible for providing their own equipment and instruments.
 Two copies of the lyrics must be provided for the judges.

 Note: The couple’s dance will alternate between different dances/styles from year to year.
-This year’s dance remains the Einzelplattler with the same rules as have been previously established:
+This year’s dance is a Plattler, Heidauer, with the same base rules as have been previously established:

 Entry Limit: One couple per school: (Couple is eligible to also participate in Folk Dance.)

 Boy: black shoes; white, black, or gray knee socks; leather pants (Lederhose) with suspenders (or reasonable approximation such as dark shorts); button-down shirt (not T-shirt or polo shirt).